-During the Covid-19 pandemic, the remote services option has proven very valuable for many customers.
-Read about cases from around the world to discover how Valmet’s experts have helped our customers ensure the continuity of their operations with remote tools and connections.
+Remote services option has proven very valuable for many customers, during the Covid-19 pandemic.
+Discover how Valmet’s experts have helped our customers around the globe to ensure the continuity of their operations with remote tools and connections.

 To secure the customers’ operations even during these exceptional times, Valmet has introduced Remote Inspection Guidance – a standard way of executing recovery boiler inspections by Valmet’s global network of technical experts, supported by the Inspection team based in Gothenburg, Sweden.